Utah Certificate of Palliative Education (UCoPE) at the University of Utah

 Disclosure: None of the speakers or planners or anyone in control of content for this accredited continuing educational activity have any relevant financial relationships since the content does not relate to any products or services of an ACCME-defined ineligible company; therefore, there are no relevant financial relationships to disclose or mitigate.

-MOC Part II: Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to: 26.25 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program; and/or 26.25 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM or ABP MOC credit.
+MOC Part II: Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to: 28.25 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program; and/or 28.25 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program; and/or contributes to the CME component of the American Board of Anesthesiology’s redesigned Maintenance of Certification in AnesthesiologyTM (MOCA®) program, known as MOCA 2.0®.
+Please consult the ABA website, www.theABA.org, for a list of all MOCA 2.0 requirements.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM or ABP or ABA MOC credit.

 NONDISCRIMINATION AND DISABILITY ACCOMMODATION STATEMENT: The University of Utah does not exclude, deny benefits to or otherwise discriminate against any person on the basis of race, color, national origin, ethnicity, sex, disability, age, veteran’s status, religion, gender identity, gender expression, genetic information, or sexual orientation in admission to or participation in its programs and activities.
 Reasonable accommodations will be provided to qualified individuals with disabilities upon request, with reasonable notice.
 Requests for accommodations or inquiries or complaints about University nondiscrimination and disability/access policies may be directed to the Director, OEO/AA, Title IX/Section 504/ADA Coordinator, 201 S President’s Circle, RM 135, Salt Lake City, UT 84112, 801-581-8365 (Voice/TTY), 801-585-5746 (Fax).